Hillsborough: 'Cloud over Liverpool lifted'

 But the panel's disclosure of previously unseen documents, he said, had vindicated campaigners in their fight for the truth and exonerated Liverpool fans.

-He added: "The names of the 96, of those survivors, of those Liverpool supporters were cleared and it's just not possible to put a value on that and what it means for Liverpool as a city."'Proud and unified'
+He added: "The names of the 96, of those survivors, of those Liverpool supporters were cleared and it's just not possible to put a value on that and what it means for Liverpool as a city."

 Over the years, in the fight for the truth about Hillsborough, Liverpool as a city has faced accusations of being a "self-pity city".